one-among-us/data/people/yumao/page.en.md

 > "Even those things were dark and painful, which had been hidden, you still observed and felt them.
 Maybe you understanded more then myself.
 How wonderful...
 You also found my scattered identity, then lifted me out of abyss.
 That was the first time I was been touched by others."

 However, they were forced to separate.
-After that, Neko was brought back to Yunnan by family, and was sent to correctional school.
+After that, Neko was brought back to Yunnan by family, and was sent to correctional school (a "school" which uses punishments on students to force them to conform).
 Then, it was reported that Neko had already died by suicide.
 Yumao was extremely grieved after hearing the news.
 She continuously sent messages about missing Neko in their Telegram channel.
 She quoted *Cassiopeia(カシオペヤ)* , which was a song they used to listen together, to express her grief.

-Although she also found that the suicide of Neko was complicated and confusing according to some routes.
+Although she also found that the circumstances of the suicide of Neko was complicated and confusing according to some sources.
 But there was no more news about Neko indeed.
 She really hoped Neko was still alive:

 > "For you I always stay alive...
 For without you I get lost in life.
 Wish you are still alive... "